YaronMiro/starter-project-react-typescript-tailwind/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:no-watch`

+Launches the test runner in CLI - runs all existing tests without "watch" mode, suitable for CI/CD.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\